Near-realtime Facial Animation by Deep 3D Simulation Super-Resolution

 \subsection{Generalization to unseen facial expressions}

-Using the simulation data, generated as described in Sec. \ref{sec:data_gen}, we select the \textit{amazement} and \textit{pain} sequences for training (435 frames) and test on \textit{anger} and \textit{fear} sequences (445 frames), ensuring that the test set contains unseen performances.
+Using the simulation data, generated as described in Section \ref{sec:data_gen}, we select the \textit{amazement} and \textit{pain} sequences for training (435 frames) and test on \textit{anger} and \textit{fear} sequences (445 frames), ensuring that the test set contains unseen performances.
 We use the trained model to infer the high-resolution face surface from unseen low-resolution volumetric mesh performances in the test set.

-\paragraph{\textbf{Quantitative evaluation}} As we have access to the high-resolution simulations of the test data, we can readily compute the reconstruction error in terms of per-point Euclidean distance between the reconstructed and the target (reference) mesh whose dimension is $179.8\times 257.3\times 164.5$ [mm] (Fig. \ref{fig:meshes}).
+\paragraph{\textbf{Quantitative evaluation}} As we have access to the high-resolution simulations of the test data, we can readily compute the reconstruction error in terms of per-point Euclidean distance between the reconstructed and the target (reference) mesh whose dimension is $179.8\times 257.3\times 164.5$ [mm] (Figure \ref{fig:meshes}).
 We also set up other commonly used reconstruction methods to serve as comparisons for our method.
-We train a $\beta$-VAE \citep{higgins2016beta}, on the same data set to serve as a baseline generative neural framework comparison.
-We implement two of the commonly used surface reconstruction methods: the radial basis function (RBF) and moving least-square (MLS)-based methods as the representative global and local methods, respectively.
+We train a $\beta$-VAE \citep{higgins2022beta}, on the same data set to serve as a baseline generative neural framework comparison.
+We implement two of the commonly used surface reconstruction methods: the radial basis function (RBF) and moving least-square (MLS)-based methods as the representative global and local methods, respectively, where we employ the Gaussian function for RBF.
 Lastly, we compare with Deep Detail Enhancement (DDE) framework \cite{zhang2021deep} as the representative state-of-the-art super-resolution framework for 3D garment surfaces which uses normal maps to synthesize plausible wrinkle details on a coarse geometry.
-The formulations for RBF and MLS along with details on the $\beta$-VAE and DDE can be found in Sec. \ref{appendix:rbf}, \ref{appendix:mls}, \ref{appendix:beta-vae}, and \ref{appendix:dde}, respectively.
+The formulations for RBF and MLS along with details on the $\beta$-VAE and DDE can be found in Section \ref{appendix:rbf}, \ref{appendix:mls}, \ref{appendix:beta-vae}, and \ref{appendix:dde}, respectively.

 Our method outperformed the others and robustly achieved the lowest mean reconstruction errors per frame $<$0.59mm.
-We plot the frame-wise mean reconstruction errors of the comparisons to validate that our method has the least error for every test performance in Fig. \ref{fig:recon_err_plot}.
+We plot the frame-wise mean reconstruction errors of the comparisons to validate that our method has the least error for every test performance in Figure \ref{fig:recon_err_plot}.
 The evaluation result is summarized in Table \ref{table:eval_recon}.